Ultimate Belize Itinerary (1 or 2 Weeks) for Adventure Lovers

 - Belize has the largest cave system in Central America

-- Belize is known for rich biodiversity, from the black orchid to the elusive jaguar, bear-like tapir, and colorful toucan
+- Belize is known for its rich biodiversity, from the black orchid to the elusive jaguar, bear-like tapir, and colorful toucan

 - The national tree of Belize is the mahogany tree, featured in the Belize Coat of Arms